 Form I-751, Petition to Remove Conditions on Residence, is a U.S. Citizenship and Immigration Services (USCIS) form used by conditional permanent residents to remove the conditions on their residence.
-Conditional permanent residents are granted permanent residence for a two-year period, typically if it is a marriage-based green card.
+Conditional permanent residents are granted permanent residence for a two-year period, typically if it was a marriage-based green card.
 After the two-year period, they must file Form I-751 to remove the conditions on their residence and become lawful permanent residents.
-A person who received a green card by marrying a U.S. citizen, and divorces when the marriage was less than 2 years old at the time of approval, can file an I-751 Waiver of Joint Filing.
+A person who received a green card by marrying a U.S. citizen, and divorces when the marriage was less than 2 years old at the time of approval, can file I-751 Waiver of Joint Filing.

 If you are eligible for an I-751 waiver for joint filing, you can file Form I-751 on your own.
 You do not need to file Form I-751 jointly with your spouse.

 If you are considering filing an I-751 waiver for joint filing, it is important to speak with an immigration attorney to discuss your specific situation.
 An immigration attorney can help you understand your options and make sure that your petition is filed correctly.

 Do You Have Questions About Your Marriage Visa?